MapsPeople/docs/collections/_web/v4/guides/simple_map.md

 - Element is the DOM element on the page that will contain the map. `document.getElementById('map')`
 - Center is the geographical point on which the map is centered.
 - Zoom is the initial zoom level the map will be displayed at.
-- The `maxZoom` parameter is set to disable the map from zooming further in that level 21.
+- The `maxZoom` parameter is set to disable the map from zooming further in that level 21, which is the current maximum.

 ### Initializing MapsIndoors